Violence and Abuse in Rural America

 The CDC offers a visual representation of the cascading mental and physical health impacts of ACEs, with each tier of the pyramid building on the damaging effects of the layers below:

-Adults who experience childhood trauma may subject their own children to similar stresses, as noted in the Center for Child Counseling's 2020 article ACEs and Intergenerational Trauma.
-The 2022 brief Rural-Urban Differences in Adverse and Positive Childhood Experiences: Results from the National Survey of Children’s Health reports that rural children were more likely than urban children to experience 4 or more ACEs.
+The 2022 brief Rural-Urban Differences in Adverse and Positive Childhood Experiences: Results from the National Survey of Children's Health [not currently available online] reports that rural children were more likely than urban children to experience 4 or more ACEs.
+The Maternal and Child Health Bureau's 2022 brief National Survey of Children's Health: Rural Children's Health and Health Care, 2019-2020 found that 7 of the 9 ACEs studied were more common for rural children than urban children.
 ACEs can have a multi-generational effect; in a 2020 Children and Youth Services Review article, researchers found that children raised by caregivers who reported 4 or more ACEs were 3 times more likely to develop depression and/or anxiety.
+Positive childhood experiences (PCEs) are supportive environments outside the home that may reduce the negative outcomes associated with ACEs.
 Another article, Safe, Stable, and Nurtured: Protective Factors against Poor Physical and Mental Health Outcomes Following Exposure to Adverse Childhood Experiences (ACEs) looks at positive factors that can offset ACEs, including growing up with a protective adult in a safe home, finding that protective factors may mitigate negative physical and mental health outcomes associated with ACEs.

 Additionally, children may fall under the category of secondary victim, defined as an individual suffering negative experiences as an indirect consequence of a crime.
 In cases where a parent was the victim of more severe abuse, children who are witness to domestic violence or sexual assault may not receive adequate victim support as the focus of investigative efforts are the primary victim.

 ACEs and their impact on health and well-being can be prevented.
-For more information, see the CDC's 2019 publication Adverse Childhood Experiences (ACEs) Prevention: Resource for Action, the Rural Monitor article Confronting Adverse Childhood Experiences to Improve Rural Kids' Lifelong Health, and the Exploring Rural Health podcast episode The Impact of Adverse and Positive Childhood Experiences on Rural Children, with Elizabeth Crouch.
+For more information, see the CDC's 2019 publication Adverse Childhood Experiences (ACEs) Prevention: Resource for Action and the Rural Monitor article Confronting Adverse Childhood Experiences to Improve Rural Kids' Lifelong Health.
+For information on the role of schools in addressing ACEs see the FAQ How can rural schools work to address and prevent adverse childhood experiences (ACEs)? on our Rural Schools and Health topic guide.

 How does child abuse, neglect, and exposure to violence in rural communities compare to cases in urban areas?

-In rural communities, child abuse or neglect is often underreported due to isolation and geographic remoteness, lack of social services or other support programs, lack of or limited foster care or emergency housing, and social stigma for survivors.
+In rural communities, child abuse or neglect may be underreported due to isolation and geographic remoteness, lack of social services or other support programs, lack of or limited foster care or emergency housing, and social stigma for survivors.

 What are the barriers to addressing rural domestic violence/intimate partner violence?

 Access to healthcare, prevention, social and human services, and protection services in rural communities is often limited based on funding and availability of a healthcare workforce trained in domestic violence intervention.
-Despite this limitation, healthcare workers hold a key position in serving victims of IPV, as discussed in this 2020 policy brief from the Southwest Rural Health Research Center on IPV-related emergency department visits.
+Despite this limitation, healthcare workers hold a key position in serving victims of IPV, as discussed in the 2020 policy brief Rural Versus Urban Prevalence of Intimate Partner Violence-Related Emergency Department Visits, 2009-2014.
 The brief notes that:

 “Recent data indicate prevalence might be similar in rural and urban populations, but hospitalizations related to IPV are greater in rural areas, suggesting difficulty accessing preventive services to intervene before violence escalates.
 Areas with few services are also associated with higher levels of IPV-related homicide.”